botleague/botleague/README.md

 ### How it works

+High level: Submit a docker container with your bot and problems it solves, and get ranked on botleague.io.

+Low level:

 Pull requests to [bots](bots) in this repo trigger evaluation on the set of [problems](problems) designated in its bot.json.
 Pull requests are then evaluated, ranked on the leaderboards, and merged so long as they are in the correct format.
 Bots include a docker container and optionally writeups and source code that are pulled in and tested by problem evaluators.
 Anyone can contribute a problem, so long as they support the minimal API.
-Example problem providers are currently Deepdrive and [TBA].
+Example problem evaluators are currently Deepdrive and [TBA].
 To create a problem within one the problem providers, refer to the docs of that provider.

 _Side note_: Reproducibility is core to making progress in research, but we put the onus of that on the problem implementations, and choose to avoid enforcing it here for now in the name of simplicity.